zhmu/nwfs/README.md

 - NetWare 3.12

 If you have a different NetWare version, please give it a try and let me know the results!
 Additionally, feel free to reach out to me (rink@rink.nu) if you have any additional information from which this repository would benefit, or have any other information you wish to share (stories, bugs, feature requests and the like)

+# Thanks

+I'd like to thank [Michal Necasek](https://www.os2museum.com) for supporting my NWFS286 analysis, providing Novell documentation and disk images.
+Your support is very much appreciated, and I can highly recommend his blog!

 ## transfer